Naval Observatory Construction Analysis

 🤝 The Team

-Two Purdue students at various points within the John Martinson Honors program collaborated to produce a U.S. Department of State project focusing on the Old Naval Observatory in Washington, D.C.
+Two Purdue John Martinson Honors program students collaborated to produce a U.S. Department of State project focusing on the Old Naval Observatory in Washington, D.C.

 Our primary sources were official documents from the United States, which we obtained through access to records held by the National Archives and Library of Congress.
 We also consulted with subject matter experts affiliated with the U.S. Department of State to supplement our research.